cxr00/SNR.py/README.md

 The Seq class is the base class for mathematical manipulations of sequences.

 Seq objects may be constructed easily with a list or tuple of integers and floats.
-If the list or tuple is empty, the null sequence is created.
-If no arguments are specified, the zero sequence is created.
+If no argument is specified, the null sequence is created.

 ```python
 a = Seq()